Troubleshooting CodeTwo certificate validation problems

 and then click Install Certificate.

-Fig. 5.
-Installing intermediate certificate.
+Fig. 7.
+Installing the intermediate certificate.

 - In the Certificate Import Wizard, select:

-- Current User if you're using CodeTwo Office 365 Migration or CodeTwo Exchange Migration (Fig. 6., item A),
+- Current User if you're using CodeTwo Office 365 Migration or CodeTwo Exchange Migration (Fig. 8., item A),

-- Local Machine if you're using CodeTwo Backup (Fig. 6., item B).
+- Local Machine if you're using CodeTwo Backup (Fig. 8., item B).

 Warning

 Don't make a mistake here.
-If you select a wrong location, you won't be able follow the same steps to install the certificate to a different store until you delete the certificate manually from the store.
+If you select a wrong location, you won't be able follow the same steps to install the certificate in a different store until you delete the certificate manually from the store.

-Fig. 6.
+Fig. 8.
 Selecting the right certificate store for your CodeTwo product.

 - In the next step, choose Automatically select the certificate store based on the type of certificate, then click Next and Finish to install the certificate.